 In times when many things are closed, a new opening is a real exception.
-But yesterday, Thursday, May 7, a new leisure attraction actually opened to Frankfurt - albeit only temporarily.
-On the 2nd floor of the MyZeil Shopping Center, the first Trick Art 3D museum in the Rhine-Main area is housed for a short time.
+But yesterday, Thursday 07 May, a new leisure attraction actually opened to Frankfurt - albeit temporarily.
+The 2nd floor of the MyZeil Shopping Center is home to the first Trick Art 3D museum in the Rhine-Main area for a short time.
 Fantastic illusions for young and old await visitors here.
 But what exactly is a 3D Trick Art Museum?

-On a 400 square meter pop-up area you will find 22 mystical pictures of the artist Masashi Hattori, which only reveal their secret from a certain perspective and interact with the visitors.
-It's not just looking at them, but creative interaction is also required.
-In concrete terms, this means that the visitors position themselves, sometimes supplemented by props, standing, sitting or lying down, according to their desire and creativity, either alone or with several people in or on the pictures, while one of them takes photos and videos from a specific point.
+On a 400 square meter pop-up space you will find 22 mystical images by artist Masashi Hattori, which only reveal their secret from a certain perspective and interact with visitors.
+You don't just have to look at them, you also have to interact creatively.
+In concrete terms, this means that the visitors position themselves, sometimes supplemented by props, standing, sitting or lying down, depending on their mood and creativity, either alone or with several people in or on the pictures, while one of them takes photos and videos from a special point.
 The special optics create a fantastic 3D effect.
-Not only does it look really good, but it's also a lot of fun - which our editors were able to see for themselves at the opening.
+This not only looks really good, but is also enormous fun - of which our editors have convinced themselves at the opening.

-The great thing is that as a visitor you can give your creativity absolutely free rein and thus take home original, individual photo memories of a very special kind.
-Funny, crazy, sometimes a little challenging and extremely cool - and with pleasure garnished with disguises that you are allowed to bring along.
-This is perfect food for your Instagram and Tik Tok accounts.
+The great thing is that visitors can give their creativity absolutely free rein and take home original, individual photo memories of a very special kind.
+Funny, crazy, sometimes even a little challenging and extremely cool - and gladly garnished with disguises that you may bring along.
+This is perfect fodder for your Instagram and Tik Tok accounts.

-It's not rare that you can't believe your own eyes: Thanks to the incredible 3D illusions of the Japanese artist Masashi Hattori, the little ones turn into giants, while the parents shrink into mini-format.
-You become a window cleaner at a Frankfurt skyscraper, balancing in front of the Frankfurt skyline, floating through the clouds on a flying carpet, racing down the river on a wooden pole or fighting a ninja - you can now experience such creative and "living" photo motifs directly on Frankfurt's Zeil.
+It's not uncommon to not believe your own eyes: thanks to the incredible 3D illusions of Japanese artist Masashi Hattori, the little ones become giants while their parents shrink into miniature.
+You become a window cleaner on a Frankfurt skyscraper, balance in front of the Frankfurt skyline, float through the clouds on a flying carpet, race down the river on a wooden pole or fight with a ninja - you can now experience such creative and "lively" photo motifs directly on Frankfurt's Zeil.

 Made in Japan: A new art genre conquers the world

-The Japanese artist Masashi Hattori received his Master of Arts at Tama Art University in Tokyo and is one of the most successful and well-known 3D trick art artists in Asia.
-The more than 150 theme worlds, which Hattori always sketches by hand and then perfects on the PC, have already been presented very successfully in more than 50 successful solo exhibitions as well as in four permanent exhibitions in Japan - always with great media interest.
+Japanese artist Masashi Hattori received his Master of Arts degree from Tama Art University in Tokyo and is one of the most successful and well-known 3D trick art artists in Asia.
+The now more than 150 themed worlds, which Hattori always pre-sketches by hand and then perfects on his PC, have already been presented very successfully in more than 50 successful solo exhibitions, as well as in four permanent exhibitions in Japan - always with great media interest.

-While the 3D Trick Art wave has now reached Australia and New Zealand, the German entrepreneurs Daniel Kayser and Matthias Goetz (also known as "The Black Light Heroes" in 3D Minigolf) are the first to bring the art genre, still largely unknown in Europe and the USA, to the Rhine-Main area directly after Frankfurt in MyZeil: https://www.myzeil.de/
+While the 3D trick art wave has now also reached Australia and New Zealand, German entrepreneurs Daniel Kayser and Matthias Goetz (also known as "Die Schwarzlichthelden" in 3D Minigolf) are the first to bring the art genre, which is still largely unknown in Europe and the USA, to the Rhine-Main area directly to Frankfurt in the MyZeil: https://www.myzeil.de/

-"Actually, we wanted to start with the 01.04.20, but the corona virus got in the way", regrets Daniel Kayser and hopes that as many visitors as possible will come to MyZeil in the remaining time to experience 3D Trick Art in Frankfurt.
-"We wanted to bring a completely new kind of leisure experience to the metropolis on the Main River and are 100% convinced that Frankfurt, in addition to black light miniature golf, will be enriched by another special attraction", says Daniel Kayser, managing director of Trick Art Heroes.
+"Eigentlich wollten wir schon am 01.04.20 open, only the Corona virus came us in between" regrets Daniel Kayser and hopes that as many visitors as possible in the remaining time come to the MyZeil to experience the 3D Trick Art in Frankfurt.
+"We wanted to bring again a completely new leisure experience in the Main metropolis and are also here 100% convinced to enrich Frankfurt, in addition to the black light mini golf, another special attraction," says Daniel Kayser, Managing Director of Trick Art Heroes.

 Naturally, the necessary hygiene and distance regulations also apply here.
-In the 3D Trick Art Museum itself, the wearing of a mouth and nose protector - which is necessary throughout myZeil - is recommended and the distance to other visitors must be maintained.
-In the photo images themselves, there is sufficient distance between the photographers and the people being photographed so that the masks can be placed here.
+In the 3D Trick Art Museum itself, wearing mouth-nose protection - which is required throughout myZeil - is recommended and distance from other visitors must be maintained.
+In the photo images themselves, there is enough distance between the person taking the photo and the person being photographed, so masks can be discarded here.

-Photo enthusiasts and self-promoters between the ages of six and 99 can now demonstrate their skills in Frankfurt in myZeil.
-But remember: The Trick Art Hero - 3D exhibition runs as a Pop Up Museum and will only be on display for a short time in the MyZeil premises.
-So make sure to come by promptly!
+So photo enthusiasts and self-promoters between the ages of six and 99 may now show off their skills in Frankfurt's myZeil.
+But remember: The Trick Art Hero - 3D exhibition is running as a pop up museum and will only be a guest at the MyZeil premises for a short time.
+So stop by promptly!!

 The 3D Museum is open daily from 10 am to 8 pm.
-Thursday to Saturday even until 21:30.
+Thursday through Saturday even until 9:30 pm.